-- Sweetener – Adding sweetener will disqualify your bulletproof coffee from being Whole30 approved but if you don’t mind that I’d recommend adding some liquid stevia.
+- Sweetener – Adding sweetener will disqualify your Keto coffee from being Whole30 approved but if you don’t mind that I’d recommend adding some liquid stevia.
 Monk fruit is also an option but I’ve never tried it in my coffee, although I do use it all the time for baking.

 - Flavored Syrups – Now lets get really fancy.
 I am totally crazy off the wall obsessed with ChocZero and their line of sugar free syrups.
-Adding any one of them to your morning bulletproof coffee will definitely take your morning to the next level.
+Adding any one of them to your morning butter coffee will definitely take your morning to the next level.
 Fancy a mocha latte maybe?
 Or perhaps their pumpkin pie flavor for a pumpkin spice latte?
 Seriously the possibilities are endless.